 Has anyone seen the bridge?

+Finally, many educators indicate that they would have preferred that SEVP had combined its conditional admissions policy statement with the still-pending final guidance on Bridge and Pathway programmes.
 These hybrid programmes, that combine English instruction with academic coursework, have become extremely popular despite many schools being fearful of moving forward prior to final SEVP rulings.
 Lucy Dawson, an immigration specialist at Abiline Christian University, echoed the view of many educators in saying, “We have watched [the conditional admission policy decision] coming for a while, and had made effective changes more than a year ago.
 I know many schools did.
 While it will take a while for everything to be ironed out, I think there has been minimal impact for our school.
 The bridge programme policy guidance, however, may take us by surprise, so that is one where I hope they give us some time to get programmes approved.”